nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_fota.rst

 The Zigbee FOTA library has the following limitations:

-* The endpoint definition in the library includes the endpoint ID, defined with :option:`CONFIG_ZIGBEE_FOTA_ENDPOINT`.
+* The endpoint definition in the library includes the endpoint ID, defined with :kconfig:`CONFIG_ZIGBEE_FOTA_ENDPOINT`.
   When using the Zigbee FOTA library, this endpoint ID cannot be used for other endpoints.
 * The Zigbee FOTA upgrades are currently only supported on the nRF52840 DK (PCA10056).
 * The Zigbee FOTA library does not currently support bootloader upgrades.